5 Tips On Inspiring Healthy Competition In The Workplace

 4. Brainstorming Sessions

 Brainstorming sessions are great stabilizers because it genuinely brings everyone down to one level- their ideas.
-No matter their job title or department, the value is given to the ideas that someone is able to outline.
+No matter their job title or department, the value is given to the ideas that someone can outline.

 Such sessions benefit everyone who attends by presenting them with fresh ideas and perspectives that their peers offer.
 It is a great way to bring forward new innovative ideas and have an open discussion.